TheAssassin/mediaplayer-setup/Amlogic-based/README.md

 ### Armbian

 Armbian is a project to run Debian and/or Ubuntu on ARM-based systems.
-Unfortunately they don't want to support retail products, only developer boards.
+Unfortunately __they don't want to support retail products, only developer boards__ (however, the price-performance ratio of mass-produced retail products is _much_ better than for low-volume developer boards).
 Despite its name, this is not an official Debian project.

 ### @150balbes Armbian

 @150balbes is a developer who is doing special Armbian builds for Amlogic-based retail products ("TV boxes").
-Despite its name, this is not an official Armbian project and the Armbian project refuses to support his work.
+Despite its name, this is not an official Armbian project and __the Armbian project refuses to upstream the @150balbes work__.

 ### Debian, openSUSE, Fedora, Ubuntu,...